 Reservation for The Disabled

-First of all, let me clarify that even though I am against reservation of any kind, I am in favor of sustained reservation for people with disabilities.
-As I believe that this is the only way to uplift their status in society and bring them to the mainstream.
-We should not leave them alone and in this matter, I am with everyone who suggests reservation for them but not 5% or 4% as many are demanding today.
+First of all, let me clarify that even though I am against reservation of any kind, I am in favour of sustained reservation for people with disabilities.
+I believe that this is the only way to uplift their status in society and bring them to the mainstream.
+We should not leave them alone and in this matter, I am with everyone who suggests a reservation for them but not 4% (existing) or 5% (demanded) as many are demanding today.
 I want 2% reservation for them because Divyang population is 2% of entire population (26,814,994 in a total population of 1,210,854,977).
 We also need to understand that this world created by us so-called ‘normal’ people are not friendly for them.
-So, we need to create more facilities for differently abled to bring them to mainstream society.
+So, we need to create more facilities for differently-abled to bring them to mainstream society.

 Census Data on Disabled

 Above table based on the census report of the differently-abled population, tells you the number of people in a particular category.
-In all categories, ,you find that the number of males are more than that of females.
-When we considerthe age-group wise number of disabled people, we see that in some categories in more than 60 years age group, the number is more for women.
+In all categories, you find that the number of males is more than that of females.
+When we consider the age-group wise number of disabled people, we see that in some categories in more than 60 years age group, the number is more for women.
 This may simply because of the fact women live longer than men.
-However, if we consider any disability, a number of males is always higher.
+However, if we consider any disability, the number of males is always higher.

 Acts and Policies for Divyang People